onqtam/headjack/src/what_really_is_headjack.md

 # What really is Headjack

-Let's explore a few mental models & analogies when thinking about Headjack:
+Let's explore a few mental models, analogies & points of view when thinking about Headjack:

 <!-- toc -->